carpentries/governance/minutes/2020/EC-minutes-2020-01-13.md

 ### Non-verbal updates

 *   [November minutes](https://github.com/carpentries/executive-council/issues/51) have been approved but need to be posted in the public repo.
-*   December minutes have not been posted for EC approval yet.
+*   December minutes have not been posted for Executive Council approval yet.
-*   last year, the agenda/minutes document ended with the December 2018 meeting and the 2019 document (this document) started with the January 2019 meeting (even though the EC runs from February 1st - January 31st).
+*   last year, the agenda/minutes document ended with the December 2018 meeting and the 2019 document (this document) started with the January 2019 meeting (even though the Executive Council runs from February 1st - January 31st).
 It was suggested we move the January 2020 agenda/minutes to [the 2020 document](https://docs.google.com/document/d/1Y_VAdxHwy6nIl_ueG4goMk_B_3gNfK0-eSnkyWE84CY/edit) (after the meeting) for consistency.
-*   Documentation for EC information has been revamped; see [EC Guide](https://github.com/carpentries-ec/conversations_ec_ed/blob/master/guide.md) for more information
+*   Documentation for Executive Council information has been revamped; see [Executive Council Guide](https://github.com/carpentries-ec/conversations_ec_ed/blob/master/guide.md) for more information